 Drug addiction in quarantine – fighting narcotics in Abkhazia during the pandemic

-The closure of the border for a long time due to the coronavirus pandemic affected, among other things, the lives of drug addicts in Abkhazia and drug trafficking.
+The closure of the border with Russia for a long time due to the coronavirus pandemic affected, among other things, the lives of drug addicts in Abkhazia and drug trafficking.

 The Abkhaz authorities say they are successfully wining the fight against cannabis plantations, although getting pot is still not a problem.

 And drug dealers are finding ways to smuggle heavier drugs across the border, despite the fact that the death penalty has been introduced in Abkhazia for this.

 Nevertheless, according to experts, drug use in Abkhazia has decreased during the quarantine.

 If you go to the website of the Ministry of Internal Affairs of Abkhazia, then the top news will be approximately the following:

 “Illegal cultivation of prohibited for cultivation plants containing narcotic substances”, “Illegal possession of a narcotic substance”, “Illegal storage and use of psychotropic substances.”